History of Melbourne: 1850s gold rush

 The influx of educated gold seekers from England led to rapid growth of schools, churches, learned societies, libraries and art galleries.
 Australia's first telegraph line was erected between Melbourne and Williamstown in 1853.
 The first railway in Australia was built in Melbourne in 1854 between the city and Port Melbourne, then known as Sandridge.
 Also in 1854, the government offered four religious groups land on which to build schools.
 These included the Wesleyan Methodist Church, and the Anglican Church.
 These resulted in Wesley College and Melbourne Grammar School being built on St Kilda Road a few years later.
 The University of Melbourne was founded in 1855 and the State Library of Victoria in 1856.
 The foundation stone of St Patrick's Catholic Cathedral was laid in 1858 and that of St Paul's Anglican Cathedral in 1880.
 The Philosophical Institute of Victoria received a Royal Charter in 1859 and became the Royal Society of Victoria.
 In 1860 this Society assembled Victoria's only organised attempt at inland exploration, the Burke and Wills expedition, with other exploration being more ad hoc.

 A Melbourne Town Council had been created in 1847, and one by one other suburbs also gained town status, complete with town councils and mayors.
 In 1851 a party-elected Legislative Council, dominated by squatter interests, opposed the notion of universal suffrage and the role of the Legislative Assembly.
 In December 1854 discontent with the licensing system on the goldfields led to the rising at the Eureka Stockade, one of only two armed rebellions in Australian history (the other being the Castle Hill convict rebellion of 1804).

-In November 1856, Victoria was given a constitution and in the following year full responsible government with a two house Parliament.
+In November 1856, Victoria was given a constitution and in the following year full responsible government with a bicameral Parliament.
 For Melbourne, the major consequence was the magnificent edifice of Parliament House, Melbourne, which was started in December 1855 and extended to the present state between 1856 and 1929; it was not completed to the original design.